 Weight: 7 to 12 pounds

-Physical Characteristics: Fluffy and curly white hair (may have traces of apricot, buff, or cream), resembles a cotton ball or powder puff
+Coat and Color: Fluffy and curly white hair (may have traces of apricot, buff, or cream), resembles a cotton ball or powder-puff

 Breeds to Avoid

 Less affectionate dog breeds tend to be more intelligent, independent, or stubborn.
-Examples of breeds to avoid include shar-peis, chow chows, and Afghan hounds.
-Each of these breeds like hanging out with their humans—the difference is that they are not likely to give or accept affection from just anyone and are often wary of strangers.
-In general for nearly all dogs, once a particular dog bonds with a human or family, they are loyal for life.
+Examples of breeds to avoid if you like to cuddle with your pup are shar-peis, chow chows, and Afghan hounds.
+Each of these breeds likes hanging out with their humans—the difference is that they are not likely to give or accept affection from just anyone and are often wary of strangers.
+In general, for nearly all dogs, once a particular dog bonds with a human or family, they are loyal for life.